 The electronic assistance booklets examine three types of landlords:

 - Corporate Landlords

 - Shopping Centre Management and

 The booklets are based on UTS research with landlords, and include ‘how to’ effectively communicate with landlords, address their concerns and successfully negotiate short-term use of empty space for creative projects.

 Find out more here

-Development funding was provided for the following creative hubs:
+Development funding has previously been provided for the following creative hubs:

 - Renew Newcastle

 - Gosford City Chamber of Commerce for Create Innovate Gosford City